RobertWinslow/glyph-generator/README.md

 ### Images
-All generated images in this repo are usable under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), meaning you can use them in any way you like as long as you provide attribution.
+All generated images in this repo are usable under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), meaning you can use them in any way you like as long as you provide attribution and link to the license.
+Something like the following in a readme will suffice:

-Copyright 2021 Robert Winslow
+> Copyright 2021 Robert Winslow, CC-BY-4.0

 _Of course, many of the resulting images are things like 'yellow square with a big S on it', and are too simple to fall under copyright, but attribution would be appreciated nonetheless._